Constructions of $t$-designs from weighing matrices and association schemes: Introduction

 \subsection{Background}

 Let $t$, $v$, $k$, and $\lambda$ be positive integers.
 A \textbf{$t$-$(v,k,\lambda)$ design} is a $k$-uniform hypergraph $(\mathfrak X,\mathfrak B)$ with the property that any set of $t$ vertices from the $v$-element set $\mathfrak X$ appear together in precisely $\lambda$ hyperedges of $\mathfrak B$.
 One of the main purposes of research on design theory is to classify $t$-$(v,k,\lambda)$ designs, i.e., for given parameters $t$, $v$, $k$, and $\lambda$, construct the corresponding design, enumerate the possible constructions and determine the equivalence classes of $t$-$(v,k,\lambda)$ designs up to isomorphism, or show that no such design can exist.
+In widely celebrated recent work of Keevash~\cite{keevash} and subsequently Glock-K\"uhn-Lo-Osthus~\cite{gklo}, ingenious probabilistic techniques were employed to show that $t$-$(v,k,\lambda)$ designs exist asymptotically (when $v$ is large enough compared to $t$, $k$, $\lambda$ and subject to the necessary divisibility conditions).
+However, it remains an important open problem to provide explicit constructions.

 Constructions of designs have been investigated from perspectives of various disciplines, such as finite geometry \cite{Ball}, character theory \cite{P,S}, and coding theory with the Assmus-Mattson theorem \cite{AM}.
 We contribute to the construction of designs by proposing a new method of construction using square matrices satisfying certain algebraic conditions.
 Typically, the matrices $A$ to which our method can be applied have entries belonging to the set $\{-1,0,1\}$ and satisfy $A A^\transpose = w I$ for some positive integer $w$.
 Such matrices are known as \emph{weighing matrices} in the literature.
-We will see that our method can also be applied to some variations of weighing matrices as well as to \emph{walk-regular} graphs.
+We will see that our method can also be applied to some variations of weighing matrices as well as to association schemes.